Deobaba/Cars-brainiac/README.md

 ### 1. CORS

 The API is restricted to specific domains via CORS middleware.
-The allowed origins can be configured through environment variables for flexibility.
+The allowed origins can be configured through environment variables for flexibility.(add your local url or deployed url )

 ### 2. Rate Limiting